 Benjamin Franklin once famously wrote,“In this world nothing can be said to be certain, except death and taxes”(1).
 But if you own a several year old car, you can also add “car repair” to that short list.
 Sometimes, those necessary repairs can be quite costly and buying a new car isn’t always the best or cheapest option.
 So how do you pay to have your car repaired if you don’t have the cash on hand to do it?
 Getting an auto repair loan is one option that not a lot of people think about – but it can be a money saving idea, in the long run, especially if not having transportation could cause you to lose your job.

-Different Types of Auto Repair Loans You Can Take Out
+Different Types of Auto Repair Loans Available to You:

-First step, get a repair estimate for your car repair.
-Actually, get a couple of them and find the auto mechanic that’ll offer you the best price for the work you need to have done.
 Once you’ve settled on a particular mechanic, do your homework on lenders in your area.
 Make sure they’re reputable and find out exactly what kinds of loans they specialize in.
 Some banks and credit unions only focus on home mortgages.
 Others specialize in personal loans.
 Figure out which institution has the best interest rate for the type of loan you need, and also ask questions to learn what their requirements are.
-Most lenders will want to check your credit.
-Depending on your credit history, the interest rate of your loan will likely be based on that.
+Most lenders will need to check your credit to determine your interest rate.